 3. Rank Math – the new kid on the block.
 The team who developed this plugin, calls it the “Swiss Army Knife of WordPress SEO” and truthfully, it’s a title well deserved.
 You’ll be pleasantly surprised with the number of options and features that this plugin has to offer, for Free.
 We shared more of our thoughts about Rank math here.

 IMPORTANT NOTE ABOUT SEO PLUGINS & FLEXBLOCKS/FLEXTHEMES: Yoast (or any other back-end content analyzer) checks the content within standard blocks, which are based on custom fields.
 It reads the content in the backend.
 However, with Flexblocks it’s a bit different, as those are not based on custom fields.
 The best way to check your score and get an accurate result (regardless of your theme or blocks), is by using this tool https://yoast.com/research/real-time-content-analysis/.
 In this way, you’ll be able to analyze the content based on your frontend.
 That’s exactly what search engines see while crawling your website.

 Want to translate your WordPress site into another language?
-Here are the plugins that work best with flothemes:
+Here is the plugin that work best with flothemes:

 WPML – a premium translate plugin, probably the most popular on the market, with a solid support team.
 The default install comes with more than 40 languages, you can also add language variations, such as local dialects, using the language editor.
 Great news is that our all our current themes are compatible with WPML.
 Here’s a tutorial on how to translate your site with WPML.